 The melodies and disco-ready rave party sound bytes are really getting to you after a while and will not let you go anymore.
 And this is what seems to be the strategy of Amaranthe.
 But there is also a limit to synthesizing horrors together and then make it sound like a melody.
 Some of these instruments in there seem to be possessed and have developed a life of their own.
 Kind of out of tune with the rest of the …. tune.

 But they have a knack for catchy refrains that just want to make your feet dance away, even if they are weighed with metal like mine.
-Just check out the song Massive Addictive, which true to its name gets to you in an eery way, refrain and all.
+Just check out the song Massive Addictive, which – true to its name – gets to you in an eery way, refrain and all.

 You will get the evil little keyboard and electronic synthesizer melee a little bit everywhere across the record.
 Like aptly demonstrated in Digital World.
 But the stellar solos that we metal guys crave like vampires blood on a full moon night are just not there.
 Or not there very much.

 Only starting with Danger Zone and for sure in Skyline do some of them appear.
 A little timidly peeking around the corner.
 Then it gets a bit rockier in An Ordinary Abnormality.
 Over and Done is a very nice slower rock ballad interlude.
-Which I like better every time I listen to it – am I a softie or what?
+Which I like better every time I listen to it.
+Am I a softie or what?

 All the subjective raving and ranting apart, you do find a lot of good in this here record.
 They clearly have created their own style that gets to become Massive Addictive as the name of their album suggests.
-A bunch of truly talented musicians have unleashed a series of power songs that sit well on the beach.
+A bunch of truly talented musicians has unleashed a series of power songs that sit well on the beach.
 Or also for a party at the club.

 So, if you are no purist and electronic sounds do not frighten you, then go for it.
 It is somewhat of an electronic soup of similarities (hence the relatively low rating below).
 But expertly delivered and with a lot of energy to boot.
-I specifically like the the duets and jointly sung tracks that add nicely to the style.
+I specifically like the duets and jointly sung tracks that add nicely to the style.

 If you are a metalhead and you like your fare delivered razor sharp in carbon steel metal, then Massive Addictive is way too mushy for ye.
 Ah, the hate/love thing again, it gets to me.
 I will listen into one or two further records of this band after I digested this one a bit better and hope for the best.
-Let’s see what I will find.